chelsea-12/chelseaexamples/h2-threatmodeling.md

 What security practices should everyone follow?
 - different passwords for different accounts
 - use strong passwords and multi-factor authentication
-- store these passwords in a password vault that is perferably not on the cloud
+- store these passwords in a password vault that is preferably not on the cloud
 - be cautious of clicking links online or in e-mails
 - use anti-virus/malware software and keep it up to date
 - use a VPN